ethanuppal/spade.nvim/README.md

 cargo install --locked --git https://gitlab.com/spade-lang/spade-language-server
 ```

-<a name="install-recommended"></a>

-### Recommended

-Alternatively, you can also build the LSP yourself with changes if it's not up-to-date with the
+**Recommended**: Alternatively, you can also build the LSP yourself with changes if it's not up-to-date with the
 latest in Spade, as I have done:

 ```sh